liferay/liferay-screens/ios/Documentation/ForgotPasswordScreenlet.md

 ### Authentication Method

-Note that the authentication method configured in the portal can be different than that used by this screenlet.
+Note that the authentication method configured in the portal can be different than the used by this screenlet.
 For example, it's *perfectly fine* to use `screenName` for sign in authentication, but allow users to recover their password using the `email` authentication method.

 ### Password Reset